rahul2287/fraud-detection-federated/README.md

 ## Overview

 This project introduces a novel approach to fraud detection in the financial sector using **federated learning**, allowing multiple banks or payment processors to collaboratively train AI models without exposing sensitive customer data.
-The system is built with real-time applicability and regulatory compliance in mind, providing a modern, secure framework for cross-institutional fraud intelligence.
+The system is built with real-time applicability and regulatory compliance in mind, providing a modern, secure framework for cross institutional fraud intelligence.

 ---